-The Rail Auxiliary Team is a force multiplier that provides the Sheriff with trained eyes and ears specifically focused on the railroad's critical infrastructure.
-The "Rat Pack", as they are termed, will provide time-critical, accurate and effective reporting to the railroad emergency response center and the Sheriff on any reportable situation on the tracks from a safe environment off of railroad property.
+The Rail Auxiliary Team is a force multiplier that provides the railroad and local law enforcement with trained eyes and ears specifically focused on the railroad's critical infrastructure.
+The team will provide time-critical, accurate and effective reporting to the railroad emergency response center and local law enforcement on any reportable situation on the tracks from a safe environment off of railroad property.

 Are you interested in trains?
 Do you enjoy being outdoors?
 Do you want to serve your community in a unique way?
-If you answered, "Yes" to any of these questions, then the RAT PACK is for you!
+If you answered, "Yes" to any of these questions, then the Rail Auxiliary Team is for you!

 When learning about railroads, you will begin to understand the lack of knowledge that the general public has when it comes to trains, crossings and the situational awareness needed around trains.
 From transients riding in railcars, to people taking pictures on the tracks, to driver's making poor choices at rail crossings, you will learn about the impact you can make in preventing the preventable train vs. vehicle/pedestrian incidents.

 Do you want to make an impact?
-Then the RAT PACK is for you!
+Then this team is for you!

-The RAT Academy will provide you with eight hours of rail specific training:
+The Rail Auxiliary Academy will provide you with eight hours of rail specific training:

 - Basic Railroading